arr2036/yksofttoken/README.md

 yksoft has a single 3rd party dependency which is `libyubikey`.

-yksoft also requires the `arc4random` functions be provided by the standard library.
+yksoft also requires the `arc4random` functions be provided by the BSD standard library.

 ### macos